quantumphysicist/Arvato/readme.md

 ## File Descriptions <a name="files"></a>

 `utils.py`
-This module contains helpful data cleaning functions that used in the jupyter notebooks.
+This module contains the data cleaning functions that are used in the jupyter notebooks.

 `Part1_Data_Cleaning.ipynb`
 All the data cleaning steps are fully documented in this notebook.
 Refactored functions are placed in utils.py and will be reused in Part3.